cinchy-co/Documentation/data-syncs/supported-data-sync-sources/mongodb-collection/README.md

 4\.
 Define your Retry Conditions.
 You must define the conditions under which a retry should be attempted.
 For the Retry to trigger, **at least one** of the "Retry Conditions" has to evaluate to true.

 {% hint style="info" %}
-Retry conditions are only evaluated if the response code is not 2xx Success.
+Retry conditions are only evaluated if the response code isn't 2xx Success.
 {% endhint %}

 Each Retry Condition contains **one or more "Attribute Match" sections**.
 This defines a Regex to evaluate against a section of the HTTP response.
 The following are the three areas of the HTTP response that can be inspected:

-* Response Code
+- Response Code
-* Header
+- Header
-* Body
+- Body

 If there are multiple "Attribute Match" blocks within a Retry Condition, **all have to match for the retry condition to evaluate to true.**

 {% hint style="warning" %}
 The Regex value should be entered as a regular expression.
 The Regex engine is .NET and expressions can be tested by using [this online tool](http://regexstorm.net/tester).
-In the below example, the Regex is designed to match any HTTP 5xx Server Error Codes, using a Regex value of "5\[0-9]\[0-9]".\
+In the below example, the Regex is designed to match any HTTP 5xx Server Error Codes, using a Regex value of `5[0-9][0-9]`.
 \
-**For Headers,** the format of the Header string which the Regex is applied against is {Header Name}={Header Value}, e.g. "Content-Type=application/json".
+**For Headers,** the format of the Header string which the Regex is applied against is {Header Name}={Header Value}, `"Content-Type=application/json"`.
 {% endhint %}

 <figure><img src="../../../.gitbook/assets/image (750).png" alt=""><figcaption></figcaption></figure>